patternpack/patternpack/docs/guide.md

 ```

 This will:
+- Generate the files and folders you'll need
 - Build your Pattern Library in a temporary directory, `./html` or whatever you configured in your [`options.build`](https://github.com/patternpack/patternpack#build).
+- Start up a web server at `http://localhost:8888/`
 - Start up a watch task to auto build any changes
-- Expose the pattern library at `http://localhost:8888/`